Louis-yes/garden/I understand the world by describing it.md

 # I understand the world by describing it
 I think poetry is important because poetry surfaces the malleability and possibility of language.
 Through language we build our worldviews, and through language we communicate our worldviews.
-The difference between words and reality is stark, and what we say isn't *true* of the world, rather it *reveals* something of the truth of the world in a way that is [[useful/meaningful/fun]].
+The difference between words and reality is stark, and what we say isn't *true* of the world, rather it *reveals* something of the truth of the world in a way that is [[useful or meaningful or fun | useful/meaningful/fun]].

 > Perhaps God is only a deep voice,
 heard by the deaf,